 The Indonesia Malaysia Thailand growth triangle (IMT-GT) is a special economic cooperation area initiative formed in 1993 by the governments of Indonesia, Malaysia, and Thailand to accelerate economic transformation in less development provinces of the three countries.

 Since its formation, the IMT-GT has grown both in geographic scope of activities to encompass more than 70 million people living in its subregions.
-It currently includes the geographical areas of 10 provinces of Sumatera in Indonesia which are Aceh, North Sumatera, West Sumatera, South Sumatera, Riau, Riau Island, Jambi, Bengkulu, Bangka Belitung and Lampung.; 8 States of peninsular Malaysia which are Perlis, Kedah, Penang, Kelantan, Perak, Selangor, Negeri Sembilan, and Melaka.; and 14 Provinces in southern Thailand which are Krabi, Nakhon Si Thammarat, Narathiwat, Pattani, Phattalung, Satun, Songkhla, Trang, Yala, Chumphon, Ranong, Surat Thani, Phang Nga, and Phuket.
+It currently includes the geographical areas of 10 provinces of Sumatera in Indonesia which are Aceh, North Sumatera, West Sumatera, South Sumatera, Riau, Riau Island, Jambi, Bengkulu, Bangka Belitung and Lampung.; 11 States of peninsular Malaysia which are Perlis, Kedah, Penang, Kelantan, Perak, Selangor, Negeri Sembilan, and Melaka, followed by the joining of Johor, Pahang and Terengganu states in 2021; and 14 Provinces in southern Thailand which are Krabi, Nakhon Si Thammarat, Narathiwat, Pattani, Phattalung, Satun, Songkhla, Trang, Yala, Chumphon, Ranong, Surat Thani, Phang Nga, and Phuket.

 The objectives of the IMT-GT, supported by the vigor and dynamism of the private sector, with many partnerships and alliances being established, are to cooperate in six areas.
 They are trade and investment, infrastructure and transportation, tourism, halal and product services, human resources development, agriculture, and agro-based industry.
 The overall goal of the IMT-GT is to emphasize the importance of development of connectivity corrridors and to promote investment from oversea to IMT-GT subregion.